swcarpentry/python-novice-gapminder/_episodes/01-run-quit.md

 to scroll down to find it.

 ### Windows Users - Command Line
-To start the JupyterLab server you will need to access the open Anaconda Prompt.
+To start the JupyterLab server you will need to access the Anaconda Prompt.

 Press <kbd>Windows Logo Key</kbd> and search for `Anaconda Prompt`, click the result or press enter.